Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Experiments and Results

 \subsubsection{Training}

-The hyperparameters of the PPO training are listed in Table \ref{ppo-param}.
-The training tools version are ml-agents-toolkit: 0.27.0; ml-agents-envs: 0.27.0; communicator API: 1.5.0; PyTorch: 1.8.2+cu11.1.
-To accelerate the training process, $6$ copies of the environment are placed in one scene, and $3$ concurrent Unity instances are invoked at the start of training.
-The mean and the standard of deviation values over $3$ runs of the single-agent training are illustrated in Fig. \ref{single-train}.
-From results shown in Fig. \ref{single-train}, the PPO-AEC achieves the best performance compared to PPO-w/o-AEC and TD-A3C based on the cumulative success rate and the episode length, even at a higher task difficulty level.
-It verifies the data efficiency and effectiveness of the proposed AEC.
-TD-AEC obtains the least satisfactory performance as the agent can hardly find the target even at the easiest task level, which illustrates the drawbacks of the targeted-driven navigation with purely visual perception for target search.
+{ The training hyperparameters are determined and fine-tuned based on the suggestions and results from \cite{henderson2018deep, yu2022surprising} and Unity ML-Agents Toolkit \cite{juliani2018unity}, such as batch size, learning rate, and epochs.
+These hyperparameters are listed in Table \ref{ppo-param}.} The { versions of used training tools} are ml-agents-toolkit: 0.27.0, ml-agents-envs: 0.27.0, communicator API: 1.5.0, and PyTorch: 1.8.2+cu11.1.
+To accelerate the training process, $6$ copies of the environment are placed in one scene, and $3$ concurrent Unity instances (in total 18 parallel environments) are invoked at the start of the training.

+The mean and the standard deviation values over $3$ runs of the single-agent training are illustrated in Fig. \ref{single-train}.
+As shown in Fig. \ref{single-train}, our PPO-AEC achieves the best performance even at a higher {TDL ($\epsilon = 0.48$) compared to PPO-w/o-AEC and TD-A3C based on the {convergent cumulative SR (80\%)} and the episode length {(350)}.
+PPO-AEC achieves higher cumulative rewards (3.5) compared to PPO-w/o-AEC with the same TDL ($\epsilon$ =0.3), while also achieving the same rewards with a higher TDL.
+Our PPO-AEC-SW converges faster to a higher TDL ($\epsilon =0.8$) with {the help of a sliding window} but induces a larger oscillation during training.} It verifies the data efficiency and effectiveness of the proposed AEC. {TD-A3C and SAC-AEC cannot accomplish the search task as the {SR} is below $10\%$ even with the lowest TDL ($\epsilon =0.1$).
+SAC-AEC obtains the worst performance as the policy diverges without improvement.
+Agent trained with TD-A3C can hardly find the target, illustrating the drawbacks of targeted-driven navigation with purely visual perception for target search.}